Forbidden Information: The Taboo.

 Since random strings contain $k$ bits of information about {\r} only with probability $2^{-k}$ and algorithms do not increase information (due to the Conservation Inequalities), Theorem~\ref {cens} implies \begin{cor} The probability that a randomized algorithm computes on $B^n$ a total extension\\ of $u$ is at most $O(2^{-n})/\m(\K(n)|n)$. {\em (Strengthening the $o(1)$ bound of \cite {soare}.)} \end{cor} (Thus, not all palettes, formal theories, etc. allow randomness-based tilings, completions, etc.)

-Of course, nobody envisioned choosing fundamental Math axioms by coin flips.
-Yet, Theorem~\ref{cens} supports a more general impossibility.
-Just like the usual interpretation of G\"odel Theorem is a matter of accepting Church's Thesis, judging if Theorem~\ref {cens} makes the completion task impossible is a matter of accepting the Independence Postulate discussed in the appendix.
+While nobody envisioned choosing fundamental Math axioms by coin flips, Theorem~\ref{cens} supports a more general impossibility.
+Just like the usual interpretation of G\"odel Theorem is a matter of accepting Church-Turing Thesis, judging if Theorem~\ref {cens} makes the completion task impossible is a matter of accepting the Independence Postulate discussed below.